UAlberta-CST-Projects/pointcloud_feature_processor_python/readme.txt

 2. In your respective anaconda enabled terminal navigate to this project's folder
 3. Create the conda environment with the following command
 > conda env create --file condaenv.yaml
-4. Whenever you want to run the project you must either ensure the environment is activated with
+4. Whenever you want to run the project you must ensure the environment is activated with
 > conda activate pointcloudenv and run the project with either of the usage instructions below.